 The twentieth biennial Boston Early Music Festival in June 2019 featured Agostino Steffani’s mesmerizing 1691 opera Orlando generoso, which saw the return of the Boston Early Music Festival Dance Company, a troupe of dancers under the guidance of BEMF Dance Director Melinda Sullivan.
-The twenty-first Festival, in June 2021, will feature Georg Philipp Telemann’s Pimpinone and Johann Adolf Hasse’s La finta tedescha, and the twenty-second Festival, in June 2023, will feature Henry Desmarest’s 1694 opera Circé from a libretto by Louise-Geneviève Gillot de Saintonge.
+The 21st Festival, in June 2021, will be all-virtual with archival video of two of BEMF’s past opera productions, and the 22nd Festival, in June 2023, will feature Henry Desmarest’s 1694 opera Circé from a libretto by Louise-Geneviève Gillot de Saintonge.

 BEMF introduced its Chamber Opera Series during its annual concert season in November 2008, with a performance of John Blow’s Venus and Adonis and Marc-Antoine Charpentier’s Actéon.
 The series focuses on the wealth of chamber operas composed during the Baroque period, while providing an increasing number of local opera aficionados the opportunity to attend one of BEMF’s superb offerings.
 Subsequent annual productions include George Frideric Handel’s Acis and Galatea, Henry Purcell’s Dido and Aeneas, combined performances of Charpentier’s La Descente d’Orphée aux Enfers and La Couronne de Fleurs, Monteverdi’s Orfeo, a double bill of Pergolesi’s La serva padrona and Livietta e Tracollo, a production titled “Versailles” featuring Les Plaisirs de Versailles by Charpentier, Les Fontaines de Versailles by Michel-Richard de Lalande, and divertissements from Atys by Lully, and most recently Francesca Caccini’s Alcina, the first opera written by a woman.
 Acis and Galatea was revived and presented on a four-city North American Tour in early 2011, which included a performance at the American Handel Festival in Seattle, and in 2014, BEMF’s second North American Tour featured the Charpentier double bill from 2011.